connect@weareguru.com

 This holiday season, when Small Business Saturday rolls around and everyone posts their annual "shop local" reminders, remember: most people who don't follow through aren't choosing against local businesses.
 They're just choosing what's available, accessible, and easy to find.

-The brands winning this market—like Anderson Windows & Doors, which captures 28% of consumers who prioritize local business support—aren't winning with better values messaging.
+The brands winning this market—like Andersen Windows & Doors, which captures 28% of consumers who prioritize local business support—aren't winning with better values messaging.
 They're winning by making local credentials visible while actually being available when and where customers need them.

-Local businesses that solve availability and variety challenges won't just capture more conscious consumers.
+Local brands and businesses that solve availability and variety challenges won't just capture more conscious consumers.
 They'll take market share from national brands that only compete on convenience—against a consumer base that's already looking for alternatives.

 This analysis is based on Guru's proprietary research study of 2,200+ consumers across the conscious spectrum, conducted in partnership with Portland Marketing Analytics.
 For more insights into conscious consumer behavior, visit weareguru.com or connect with our research team at connect@weareguru.com.